 Angels reliever Scott Downs delivers a pitch during a game against the Colorado… (Dustin Bradford / Getty…)

-ARLINGTON, Texas — The Angels' bullpen suffered a major blow Tuesday when Scott Downs was put on the 15-day disabled list because of shoulder strain, an injury that could sideline the veteran left-hander for several weeks.
+ARLINGTON, Texas -- The Angels lost an integral part of their bullpen Tuesday when left-handed reliever Scott Downs was placed on the 15-day disabled list because of a shoulder strain, an injury that could sideline him for several weeks.

-Downs, 37, was replaced on the roster by left-hander Hisanori Takahashi, who was called up from triple-A Salt Lake and joined the team for Tuesday night's game against the Texas Rangers.
+Downs, 37, will be replaced on the roster by left-hander Hisanori Takahashi, who was called up from triple-A Salt Lake and joined the team for Tuesday night’s game against the Texas Rangers.

-Downs has a record of 1-1 with a 2.57 earned-run average and nine saves in 38 games.
-He has been very tough on left-handed hitters, holding them to a .193 average.
-His loss could be felt acutely against teams like the Rangers, which feature left-handed sluggers such as Josh Hamilton and Mitch Moreland.
+Downs is 1-1 with a 2.57 earned-run average and nine saves in 38 games and has been especially effective against left-handed hitters, holding them to a .193 average.
+His loss could be felt acutely against teams like the Rangers, who feature left-handed sluggers such as Josh Hamilton and Mitch Moreland.

 “It hurts us as far as some of the matchups we’ll be able to use later in the game, turning switch-hitters around and neutralizing power,” Scioscia said.
 “But there’s no doubt the arms we have are good, and hopefully they’ll be able to hold leads as well as we have been.”

-Downs was nearly untouchable for the first three months of the season, with an 0.30 ERA through 32 games.
-But he struggled in his last six appearances, giving up eight earned runs and eight hits, including the only two home runs he has given up this season, in five innings.
+Downs was nearly untouchable for the first three months of the season, with an 0.30 ERA through 32 games, but he has struggled in his last six appearances, giving up eight earned runs and eight hits, including the only two home runs he has given up this season, in five innings.

-"It didn't bother me until Friday — it's not an excuse for what happened the last couple of weeks," Downs said.
-"I don't know how long I'll be out for, but I'm hoping it's only a two-week deal."
+“It didn’t bother me until Friday -- it’s not an excuse for what happened the last couple of weeks,” Downs said.
+“I don’t know how long I’ll be out for, but I’m hoping it’s only a two-week deal.
+We’ll see.”

-As expected, right-hander Dan Haren, who tweaked a muscle on his right side Friday night against the Rays, will not make Wednesday night's scheduled start against the Rangers.
-Garrett Richards will pitch Wednesday, and Scioscia has penciled in Haren for Sunday's game against the Chicago White Sox.
+In other injury related news, right-hander Dan Haren, who tweaked a muscle on his right side in Friday night’s game against the Rays, will not make Wednesday night’s scheduled start against the Rangers.
+He will be replaced by right-hander Garrett Richards.
+Scioscia said he has penciled in Haren for Sunday’s game against the Chicago White Sox.